Back to Blog

 Getting to Anfield: Complete Transport Guide

-By Tube/Metro: Liverpool does not have a traditional underground metro system.
-However, the Merseyrail network serves the city effectively.
-From Liverpool Lime Street station, you can catch a local train to Sandhills station.
-From Sandhills, it’s a walk of approximately 20-25 minutes to Anfield, or you can catch a connecting bus.
+By Tube/Metro: Liverpool does not have a traditional underground metro system in the way London does.
+However, the local Merseyrail network serves the city and surrounding areas.
+From Liverpool Lime Street, you can take a local Merseyrail train.
+For Anfield, the closest stations are Sandhills or Walton.
+From Sandhills, it's approximately a 25-30 minute walk to Anfield.
+From Walton, it’s a similar walking distance.
+Alternatively, you can take a bus from near these stations.

 Food, Drink & Local Recommendations